 Toxicity of Crassula pubescens subsp. rattrayi

-Crassula pubescens subsp. rattrayi is considered non-toxic and is safe for growing around children and pets.
+Crassula pubescens subsp. rattrayi is considered non-toxic and safe to grow around children and pets.

 Photo Gallery